-How India overcame bitter G20 divisions over Ukraine
+G20: How Russia and West agreed on Ukraine language

-The G20 joint declaration in Delhi is being described as a significant diplomatic win for India.
+The G20 joint declaration that avoids direct criticism of Russia for its war against Ukraine is being described as a significant diplomatic win for India.

-The agreement of a joint statement looked almost impossible a few days ago, given how sharply divided the group was over Russia's invasion of Ukraine.
+The agreement of a joint statement in Delhi looked almost impossible a few days ago, given how sharply divided the group was over Russia's invasion of its neighbour.

 In the end, we had a declaration that garnered unanimous support from all G20 member nations, without a single dissenting note.